stanman29/umake/doc/umakefile.md

   b\
     b
 ```

 * `root/**` -> (`a.a.a`, `a.a.b`, `b`)
 * `root/a/**/*.b` -> (`a.a.b`, `a.b.b`)

 #### Manual Dependency `|`

-In order to maintain a correct build order (that is executed in parallel), there are use cases where manual dependecy is needed. for example: if there are `generated headers` (like when using `protobuf`) that are being later used by another `command` to generate a different target.
+In order to maintain a correct build order (that is executed in parallel), there are use cases where manual dependency is needed. for example: if there are `generated headers` (like when using `protobuf`) that are being later used by another `command` to generate a different target.

 ## Rule `:foreach`

 Same as `:` but will create `command` for each `source` file existing on filesystem (like when we match the pettern *.o in the example above)

 ## Macro `!`

 Macros are expanded immediately (like using `#define X "hello"` in c/cpp)
 Macros can accept input parameters (again, similar to using c/cpp macros)